Skip to main content

 On Android we construct a FakeAgeSignalsManager and pass in the parameters from your specified AgeRangeResult (as described in the testing documentation)

-On iOS, there is no method in the Declared Age Range framework to set a test result.
+With Apple's Declared Age Range and Amazon's User Age Verification services, there is no method in the service to set a test result.

 Instead the specified AgeRangeResult will simply be returned in the success callback or event, which means you will not see any UI that would be presented during a normal operation.